zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

     max_request_size: any
     max_message_size: 5k
 ```
-## App Protect WAF User Defined Signatures
+## NGINX App Protect WAF User Defined Signatures

-You can define App Protect WAF [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) for your VirtualServer or Ingress resources by creating an `APUserSig` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define NGINX App Protect WAF [User-Defined Signatures](/nginx-app-protect-waf/configuration-guide/configuration/#user-defined-signatures) for your VirtualServer or Ingress resources by creating an `APUserSig` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

  > **Note**: The field `revisionDatetime` is not currently supported.

 > **Note**: `APUserSig` resources increase the reload time of NGINX Plus compared with `APPolicy` and `APLogConf` resources.
 Refer to [NGINX Fails to Start or Reload](/nginx-ingress-controller/app-protect/troubleshooting/#nginx-fails-to-start-or-reload) for more information.

-To add the [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) to a VirtualServer or Ingress resource:
+To add the [User Defined Signatures](https://docs.nginx.com/nginx-app-protect-waf/configuration-guide/configuration/#user-defined-signatures) to a VirtualServer or Ingress resource:

 1. Create an `APUserSig` Custom resource manifest.
 2. Add the desired User defined signature to the `spec` field in the `APUserSig` resource.

    > **Note**: The fields from the JSON must be presented in the YAML *exactly* the same, in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect WAF User Defined signature.
+The Ingress Controller will transform the YAML into a valid JSON User-Defined signature.
 There is no need to reference the user defined signature resource in the Policy or Ingress resources.

 For example, say you want to create the following user defined signature: